jmjatlanta/bitshares-core-wiki/Scripting-websockets-easy.md

 The most used tool is wscat, this is a great tool but it is no scriptable.
 I found myself pasting the same commands like login and subscribe to database, crypto and other apis over and over again.

-I was after scripting wscat since a while until @gdfbacchus asked in telegram for the same thing.
+I was after scripting wscat since a while until the walrus(github: @gdfbacchus) asked in telegram for the same thing.

 Ptython is the choice as it is probably the most used language in the bitshares community.